-- Retailers and hotels dominate.
-Two industries at the top of this year’s ratings, retailers and hotels, were the only industries to receive “good” average ratings.
-The two industries at the bottom of the list ended up with “very poor” CxPi ratings: health insurance plans and TV service providers.
+- Retailers, hotels, and parcel delivery services lead.
+Three industries at the top of the ratings, retailers (82%) hotels (80%), and parcel deliver services (78%) were the only industries to receive “good” average ratings.
+Only health insurance plans (51%) ended up with a “very poor” average rating

 The CxPi Methodology

-- Thinking about your recent interactions with these firms, how effective were they at meeting your needs? (“Usefulness” rating)
+- Thinking about your recent interactions with these firms, how effective were they at meeting your needs? (“Meeting Needs” rating)

-- Thinking about your recent interactions with these firms, how easy was it to work with these firms? (“Ease Of Use” rating)
+- Thinking about your recent interactions with these firms, how easy was it to work with these firms? (“Being Easy To Work With” rating)

 - Thinking about your recent interactions with these firms, how enjoyable were the interactions? (“Enjoyability” rating)